 ENTC 612

-Manufacturing Supply-Chain Capability Management (3 Credits) - offered each semester
+Manufacturing Supply-Chain Capability Management (3 Credits) - currently is not offered

 Supply chain operations, associated business processes and their relation to the financial performance of a manufacturing company; methodologies for the optimal use of company assets and resources to achieve coordinated of material flows between and within suppliers, manufacturers and distributors.
-(Course sequence: offered each semester)
+(Course sequence: currently is not offered)

 ENTC 681